-Use OneSearch to see if the library has the book or media title in electronic format and also check these streaming media resources.
+Use OneSearch or the Course Reserves Search to see if the Library has the book or media title in electronic format, including BibliU an e-textbook borrowing system now available to CSUN students enrolled in about 30 courses during spring semester.
+Also check to see if a needed CD/DVD is available in these streaming media resources.
 Note that the library cannot digitize physical media titles.
 Subject specialist librarians may suggest alternatives and/or identify availability at local public library branches.

 If not available electronically, the library will accept e-book/textbook and streaming media title purchase requests through our Reserve Request Form for faculty and Course Reserve Request Form for students.
 However, major textbook publishers often do not sell e-textbooks to libraries.